Trial of Radovan Karadžić: Motion to disqualify

 In a 15 August 2008 letter to Fausto Pocar, president of The Hague tribunal, Karadžić moved to disqualify and replace presiding Dutch judge Alphons Orie, on the ground of "personal" interest and bias to convict him in order to reinforce and justify "draconian" sentences in his earlier ICTY cases against former Bosnian Serbs leaders: "There clearly cannot be any question of impartiality on his [Judge Orie's] part.
 He would now be keen on having that ruling "upheld and somehow validated, which could be achieved through, inter alia, partial and biased conduct of the case against me".
 Karadžić also asked the other judges of Orie's chamber replaced.
 Preliminary investigations of tribunal cases are conducted by a judge, but trials are heard by a panel of three.
 The tribunal had no juries.

 The Hague tribunal president, Fausto Pocar, replaced the whole judge panel on 21 August 2008.
 The new presiding judge was Patrick Lipton Robinson.

 Wiretaps

 In 2009, the prosecution presented recorded calls and transcripts of Karadžić's political speeches.
 In one Karadžić is quoted as saying "Sarajevo will be a black cauldron where Muslims will die," and that "They will disappear, that people will disappear from the face of the earth."
 In another Karadžić is quoted as saying that "Europe will be told to go fuck itself and not come back till the job is finished."

 Hearings

 The prosecution started its case on 13 April 2010, and completed it on 25 May 2012.
 The discovery of more than 300 previously unknown bodies in a mass grave at the Tomašica mine near Prijedor in September 2013 caused a flurry of motions which ended with the court denying reopening prosecutorial evidence.
 The defence began its case on 16 October 2012 and completed it in March 2014; Karadžić decided not to testify.

+Judgement

+The ICTY found Karadžić guilty on following counts: